isurunvn/multi-container-monitoring-system/docs/DOCUMENTATION.md

-# Velaris Monitoring System - Technical Documentation
+# Multi-Container Monitoring System - Technical Documentation

 ## Executive Summary

-This document provides a comprehensive overview of the Velaris Monitoring System - a containerized environment designed for automated health monitoring, time synchronization validation, and real-time alerting.
+This document provides a comprehensive overview of the Multi-Container Monitoring System - a containerized environment designed for automated health monitoring, time synchronization validation, and real-time alerting.
 The system successfully implements all core requirements with additional monitoring capabilities.

 ---